-form 3

-r6(3)-(5)

-45. The evidence in support should normally accompany the written The purpose of submitting evidence at this stage is to demonstrate that the complaint is made with good cause.
+- 44. The complainant must provide written evidence to support the allegation. s10(3) This written evidence can be in the form of a statement or statements r6 signed by the complainant or other witnesses testifying in detail to the form 3 matters complained about.
+Letters or other material, such as photographs, may be submitted with the written evidence if relevant.
+A witness who provides a statement in support may request that his or her contact details should not be disclosed to the respondent, giving reasons for the request.
+Where such a request is made the witness's contact details will be r6(3)-(5)withheld from the respondent and deleted from the copy of the witness statement sent to the respondent, unless the registrar directs otherwise.
+If the registrar directs that the witness's contact details should be disclosed to the respondent the registrar will forthwith notify both the witness and the complainant of this in writing, explaining why; the statement will not then be used in the proceedings, unless the complainant informs the registrar within 14 days that the complainant wishes the statement to be used in support of the complaint, even though the witness's contact details will not be withheld. - 45.
+The evidence in support should normally accompany the written r7(1)The purpose of submitting evidence at this stage is to complaint. demonstrate that the complaint is made with good cause.
 The evidence should therefore go into details about the matters complained about and the relevant actions and conversations witnessed, and should specify material dates, times, locations, and identities where known of any people referred to.
 Where the maker of any statement does not personally know the truth of any matters referred to in the statement (for example because he or she was told about these things by someone else) then the statement should indicate what those matters are, and identify the source of the information or evidence.
-If evidence in support of the complaint is inadequate, then the complaint is likely to be dismissed by the bishop following preliminary scrutiny.

-If the complainant is not in a position to send evidence or all the evidence at the time of making the complaint, then the complainant should give reasons in writing explaining why there is no accompanying evidence or why it is incomplete, and request the bishop to grant further time to supply it.
+If evidence in support of the complaint is inadequate, then the complaint is likely to be dismissed by the bishop following preliminary scrutiny. - If the complainant is not in a position to send evidence or all the evidence 46. at the time of making the complaint, then the complainant should give reasons in writing explaining why there is no accompanying evidence or why it is incomplete, and request the bishop to grant further time to supply r7(2)it.
 Permission to extend time for the submission of evidence in support is likely to be given only where the complainant can demonstrate that it has not so far been reasonably practicable to obtain the evidence.
-Justifiable reasons for failing to supply the written evidence at the time of making the complaint could include illness or incapacity.

-47. If a formal complaint is made and signed by two or more people, they should nominate one of themselves to be the correspondent, so that letters r5 and notices need to be sent only to that complainant.
+Justifiable reasons for failing to supply the written evidence at the time of making the complaint could include illness or incapacity. - 47.
+If a formal complaint is made and signed by two or more people, they should nominate one of themselves to be the correspondent, so that letters r5 and notices need to be sent only to that complainant.